27Saumya/Macboard/README.md

 Macboard is a minimalistic, blazingly fast and lightweight clipboard manager for MacOS
 <br />
-It works on MacOS Sonoma 13.0 or higher
+It works on MacOS Ventura 13.0 or higher

 ### Features